It’s probably inappropriate for a philistine like me to make any kind of comment about the Musikverein.

 So, yes, the society has a rich tradition and history.

 As for the venue, well, Strauss, Bruckner, and Mahler premiered compositions here, for example.
 Schoenberg directed here.
-Brahms worked here.

-For a lighter dip into Viennese classical music, the location acts as a regular host for the Vienna Mozart Orchestra, who put on tourist-friendly concerts featuring Mozart’s musical highlights and a bit of Strauss thrown in for good measure.
-The performers all appear in historical costumes.
+For a lighter dip into Viennese classical music, the location also acts as a regular host for the Vienna Mozart Orchestra and other musicians offering visitor-friendly highlight concerts*.

 (Façade above the main entrance)

-A shop around the back of the Musikverein even sells pianos.
-Not just any pianos, but Bösendorfer: suppliers to the Imperial royal court and in business since 1828.
+Not just any pianos, but Bösendorfer: former suppliers to the Imperial royal court and in business since 1828.
 Brahms, Strauss, and Mahler were fans, apparently.
-Not bad in terms of celebrity endorsements.
+(Not bad in terms of celebrity endorsements.)

 Basically, the Musikverein is classical concert heaven.
 Look at any list of the world’s greatest concert halls and it’s invariably at the top.